vague2k/huez.nvim/README.md

 {
     "vague2k/huez.nvim",
     dependencies = {
-        -- you probably already have this installed "nvim-telescope/telescope.nvim",
+        -- You probably already have this installed.
+        -- reccomended, but optional dependency.
+        -- Will use vim.ui as a default unless specified otherwise, or a fallback.
+        -- Preview does not currently work in vim.ui.
+        "nvim-telescope/telescope.nvim",
     },
 },